pywbem/pywbemtools/docs/pywbemcligeneraloptions.rst

 General options overview
 ------------------------

-The general options are entered before the command-group or command.
+The general options are entered before the command group  or command.
 They
 define:

 * Characteristics of the WBEM server against which the commands are to be